IaM-Alliance/RVI-prod/EMAIL_SETUP.md

 If emails are not being sent:

-1. **Check Credentials**: Ensure your Mailjet API Key and Secret Key are correct
+1. **Check Credentials**: Ensure your SMTP password is correct and the SMTP_RELAY_AUTHPW environment variable is set
-2. **Network Issues**: Make sure your server can reach Mailjet's SMTP server (in-v3.mailjet.com) on port 587
+2. **Network Issues**: Make sure your server can reach the SMTP2GO server (mail.smtp2go.com) on at least one of the configured ports
-3. **Logs**: Check the application logs for error messages related to email sending
+3. **Logs**: Check the application logs for error messages related to email sending (look for port-specific errors)
-4. **Rate Limits**: Be aware of Mailjet's sending rate limits for your account tier
+4. **Rate Limits**: Be aware of SMTP2GO's sending rate limits for your account tier
-5. **Sender Domain**: Ensure your sender domain (support@app.iam-alliance.com) is properly configured in Mailjet
+5. **Sender Domain**: Ensure your sender domain (rvi.iam-alliance.com) is properly configured in SMTP2GO's dashboard
+6. **Firewall Rules**: Ensure your firewall allows outbound connections on the required ports (2525, 8025, 587, 80)

 ## Email Templates